-This iced lychee tea makes an absolutely refreshing drink on a hot day.
-With only 4 ingredients, this sweet fruit flavored black tea is easy to make and enjoyed by all!
+This iced lychee tea makes an absolutely refreshing drink on hot summer days.
+With only 4 ingredients and no artificial flavors, this sweet fruity taste flavored black tea is easy to make and enjoyed by all!

 This is an easy fruit tea recipe.
-It starts with a base of black tea that is infused with lychee fruit syrup and real lychee fruits.
+It starts with a base of black tea that is infused with natural lychee flavor in the form of lychee simple syrup and real lychee fruit.
 Served chilled, this black lychee tea makes an excellent thirst quencher!

 What is Lychee

-Lychees are tropical fruits found mostly in China and the South East Asian region.
-They are about the size of strawberries and look quite similar, however, lychees have thin coarse skin that needs to be peeled off to get the sweet lychee flesh.
+Lychee is a tropical fruit that grows mostly in China and the Southeast Asia region.
+They are about the size of strawberries and look quite similar, however, lychees have thin coarse skin that needs to be peeled off to get the sweet white flesh on the inside.

 The lychee fruit flesh is white in color with a long brown seed on the inside.
-Both the skin and the seeds are inedible and should be discarded.
+Both the lychee peels and the seeds are inedible and should be discarded.

-Lychees are loved by many for their sweet floral smell.
+Lychees are loved by many for their sweet floral notes in its taste and smell.
 The fruits are sweet and juicy with a slight hint of citrus taste.
 Although finding fresh lychee fruits may not be possible all year round, these fruits are widely sold canned in syrup.
-And although slightly sweeter than the fresh lychees, canned lychees can be enjoyed in the same way as fresh lychees.
+And although slightly sweeter than the fresh lychees, canned lychees can be enjoyed in the same way as the fresh fruit.
 They are also very often the preferred choice when making desserts due to its their consistency in taste.

-The lychee black tea recipe on this page is made using canned lychees.
+The lychee black tea recipe on this page is uses lychees in can.

 How to Make Ice Lychee Tea